Skip to main content

 Protected titles

-CIMSPA awards postnominals which can only be used by practitioner or manager members who meet and maintain the requirements of the relevant membership category.
+CIMSPA awards postnominals which can only be used by full voting members who meet and maintain the requirements of the relevant membership category.
 These postnominals are as follows:

 • MCIMSPA for a Member;